BookStackApp/website/content/blog/bookstack-release-v22-02.md

 * Improved PDF export rendering of images within tables. ([#3190](https://github.com/BookStackApp/BookStack/issues/3190))
 * Fixed potential web console error message when loading the editor. ([#2461](https://github.com/BookStackApp/BookStack/issues/2461))
 * Fixed issue where OIDC token failures would not be shown to the user. ([#3264](https://github.com/BookStackApp/BookStack/issues/3264))
+* Fixed issue where the editor could jump-scroll to the top after format change on FireFox ([#2692](https://github.com/BookStackApp/BookStack/issues/2692))

 **Released in v21.12.1 through v21.12.5**